AdamLalor/AdamLalor.github.io/README.md

--Git Add (add the file you want to edit to the commit -Unstaged) -Git Commit (stages the file that we just added and prepares it for the push) -Git Push (pushes our local file to github -this can then be read by anyone)
+-Git Add (add the file you want to edit to the commit -Unstaged) -Git Commit (stages the file that we just added and prepares it for the push) -Git Push (pushes our local file to github -this can then be read by anyone) -Git Status (Shows the status of the file that was edited and if it was staged or not)